Skip to contents

 empty

-The ProjectHeaders S7 class is meant to hold project information/metadata, such as description, location, etc. The users can add any kind of attribute but it must have length one and be named.
-Below, a list of headers is created and added to the CoreEngine for demonstration.
-Internally, the list of headers is converted to a ProjectHeaders object.
+The Metadata S7 class is meant to hold project information, such as description, location, etc. The users can add any kind of entry to a named list.
+Below, a list of metadata is created and added to the CoreEngine for demonstration.
+Internally, the list is converted to a Metadata object.
+Modifying the entries in the Metadata is as modifying a list in R and the Metadata can be accessed by the active field Metadata in the CoreEngine or any other data specific engine.

 name = "Project Example",